MattWaraich/inhabitent/themes/inhabitent/README.md

 Use of custom fields for additional metadata where required (using the Custom Field Suite plugin)

-Use √ Gutenberg blocks to support content layout for all post types
+Use of Gutenberg blocks to support content layout for all post types

 Included a widgetized area in the sidebar